AmirAbbasPZK0/Course-Website-With-Dashboard/README.md

 # Attention

-### For running this project on your computer first you need to have mongoDB,
+### For running this project on your computer, you need to have mongoDB first

 - npm i